TatianaProjects/To-Do-List/README.md

 # To Do List

-A simple task management web application built with JavaScript.
+Task management web application built with JavaScript.

 ## Features
 - Add, edit, and delete tasks